-Stream secondary production is dominated by aquatic macroinvertebrates which play an important role in assimilating and transducing energy to higher trophic levels such as insectivorous fish and other vertebrate predators.
-Because macroinvertebrates play a crucial role in mediating food web interactions, understanding their community dynamics can provide key insights into broader ecosystem functioning.
-Macroinvertebrate community data can be used as a metric of stream health,
+Macroinvertebrate community data can be used to evaluate stream health.
+Sensitive taxa can provide insight into toxins, temp and low DO.
+More broadly, an assesement of the whole community and how it shifts can be used toe valuate overall food web and eocsystse responses (positive and negative) to changes in streams.
+For example – NMS study of some sort . .

+The invertebrate community represents the primary food resrouce for fish in headwater streams.
+The dominant fish in many headwaters across North America are trout and these fish can influence invertebrate communities and behavior (McIntosh and Peckarsky papers – and maybe something from PNW).
 In headwater streams trout are oportunistic foragers, eating whatever is available in their habitat.
 Cutthroat trout feed from the water column using visual cues to capture prey.
-Because salmonids are visual predators, their feeding efficiency can be influenced by light conditions and visibility (Wilzbach et al. (1986)).
+Because salmonids are visual predators, their feeding efficiency can be influenced by light conditions and visibility (Wilzbach et al. (1986)), therefore gaps have the potential to affect fish feeding no only thought potential incrase in scraper invert food reseouces but also by increasing ability to eat.

 Clear cutting and the resultant reach-level increase in stream light can increase stream primary and secondary productivity, but increases in light also lead to increases in temperature, and cutting to the stream edge can increase sediment loads.
 Given these negative impacts, clear cutting along streams is no longer a common practice in the Pacific Northwest–even in managed landscapes riparian buffers are left.
 In unmanaged forests, and in these riparian forest buffers, stands are in the early to mid-seral stages with dense homogenous canopy cover and low stream light (Kaylor et al. (2017)).
 As forest stand development continues natural disturbances and individual tree mortality will increase canopy heterogeneity through the introduction of gaps.
-While studies on reach-scale forest clearing demonstrate a clear response in benthic primary producers, invertebrates, and trout to release from light limitation, the effects of localized light patches – that reflect a more realistic picture of future stream conditions in forested landscapes – have not been evaluated.
+While studies on reach-scale forest clearing demonstrate a clear response in benthic primary producers, invertebrates, and trout (when temperatures remain low) to release from light limitation, this does not reflect the future stream conditions in most forested landscapes.
+As stands progress toward late successional structure localized light patches (rather than large opensing) will become more common but the specific effects of individual gaps have not been widely evaluated.

-We hypothesize that gap dynamics will behave similarly to clear cuts and drive primary producion up causing the macroinvertebrate community to change in response to resource availability, and changes in the invertebrate community will be reflected in the opportunistic foraging of trout.
+We hypothesize that canopy gaps will in causing an increase in primary producion up causing the macroinvertebrate community to change in response to resource availability, and changes in the invertebrate community will be reflected in the opportunistic foraging of trout.

 Methods